 Whitefish, MT (40-50 min to Apgar Visitor Center)

-The small resort town of Whitefish, MT is a good option outside the park when visiting the west side of Glacier.
-It’s a quaint tourist town with plenty of restaurants (loved Jersey Boys Pizzeria) and shops.
+The small resort town of Whitefish, MT is an excellent lodging option outside the park when visiting the west side of Glacier.

-You’ll also find plenty of things to do right in town.
+You’ll also find plenty of things to do right in town, and you could easily just spend your vacation in Whitefish.

 We loved our day at Whitefish Mountain Resort where you can hike, bike, zip down the mountain on an alpine slide, or take the zipline adventure course.
 P.S.
 The alpine slide was super fun!